martinkearn/AI-Services-Workshop/Bots/Lab.md

 ### Part 1 - Create Azure Bot Service

 1. Navigate to the [Azure Portal](https://portal.azure.com), Create a new resource, select AI + Cognitive Services and Web App Bot
-2. Create a unique Bot name and select a new Resource Group called "RG-BotLab",
+2. Choose a unique Bot name and select a new Resource Group called `RG-BotLab`,
 3. Within Bot template - select your desired SDK language: C# or Node.js
 4. Select "Language understanding" template
 5. Complete the other required fields